AAFC-Bioinfo-AAC/template-repository/README.md

 ## References

-*Provide references to key publications and any useful resources for tools/software used.
-Formal citations of the tools used may also be provided via a CITATIONS.md file.*
+*Provide references to key publications and any useful resources for tools/software used via a CITATIONS.md file.*

-*Example References:*

-### Publications

-The pipeline and analysis associated with it is published here:

-- Your published paper title – Journal, Year.

-### Resources

-- Link to Snakemake Manual
-- Link to Tool X Documentation

-### Tools/Software

-References to tools and software used here can be found in the [CITATIONS.md](CITATIONS.md) file.
+For a list of key resources used here, see [REFERENCES.md](REFERENCES.md) file.

 ---